-In my last article, I spoke about that not-so-good “just following up” email and why you should write what I’m going to call a “Following Through” email instead.
+In a previous blog, How to Avoid the “Just Following Up” Email, I spoke about that not-so-good “just following up” email.
+Now, let’s focus on email marketing automation follow up and why you should write what I’m going to call a “Following Through” email instead.

 Other than a few complaints about grammar (which I’ve since sorted out with my middle school English teacher), the article was well received.
 For the most part, you requested further direction on how to write a better quality email (that’ll actually get read).
 And I listened.
 So let’s roll.

 To begin, I’m going to promptly pop your bubble and tell you the problem with someone else telling you how to write a “following through” email.
-But then, I’m going to gather those pieces and put them back together (because I like puzzles) and I’m going to provide you with a few possible solutions.
+But then, I’m going to gather those pieces and put them back together (because I like puzzles).
+Above all, I’m going to provide you with a few possible solutions.
 Because hey, I get it, it’s super annoying when people just talk about problems and never offer solutions.

 While the content of your “following through” emails is important, it’s equally important as having a plan.

 Having said that, every industry is different and every message is different.
 Thus, surprise ending here, your plan will be different too.
 For example, my mentor and friend Rick has a certain plan when he communicates with people.
 He’s without a doubt the best public speaker I’ve ever worked with.
 When he’s up on that stage speaking, he gets so enthusiastic about whatever he’s selling that you can’t help but start sharing in his passion.
-When he writes a follow up or “follow through” email, he puts a lot of thought into it and spends a lot of time on each one (thus he doesn’t send out that many).
+When he writes his email marketing automation follow up emails, he puts a lot of thought into it and spends a lot of time on each one (thus he doesn’t send out that many).

 My style, however, is different.
 While he uses passion and excitement, I tend to use humor and statistics to get my point across.
 And I also prefer to get to the point quickly and usually write short emails.